nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/templates-reference/custom-doc-id-generation/declaring-vocabularies.md

         date: '2010-09-06 18:23'
         message: ''
         version: '1'
+previous_link: /studio/adding-a-type-property-to-file-document-type
+next_link: /studio/configure-the-id-generation-using-functions
 ---
 {{! excerpt}}

-Now that the&nbsp;["File" document type has been overridden with our new file]({{page page='adding-a-type-property-to-file-document-type'}})&nbsp;that has&nbsp;`AdditionalInfo`&nbsp;schema, we need to create the vocabularies used to select the document type and generate the first part of the document's ID.
+Now that the ["File" document type has been overridden with our new file]({{page page='adding-a-type-property-to-file-document-type'}}) that has `AdditionalInfo` schema, we need to create the vocabularies used to select the document type and generate the first part of the document's ID.

 {{! /excerpt}}